Early Law School Admission Program

 Candidates in the program who are not accepted finish out their final year at Robert Morris in their degree program.
 They can apply for law school during or after their completion of their final year.

-For the fourth year, am I an RMU student or a law school student?
+During the fourth year, am I a RMU student or a law school student, if I am attending a partner law school?

 Am I eligible for financial aid?